shoeffner/mthesis/src/conclusion.md

 up to some limitations.

-Integrating iTracker into \Gaze{} is not an easy task as its dependency Caffe and \Gaze{}'s dependency Dlib both depend on +BLAS and there are multiple different versions of +BLAS available.
+Integrating iTracker into \Gaze{} is not an easy task as its dependency Caffe and \Gaze{}'s dependency Dlib both depend on +BLAS, and there are multiple different implementation of +BLAS available.
 While most libraries offer bindings to multiple variants, it is only possible to link against one version of +BLAS in a final program.
 Thus Caffe and Dlib need to be compiled using the proper bindings first before they can be used together in iTracker.